OGGM/oggm-standard-projections-csv-files/README_extended_per_glacier_files.md

 | fs                           | Simulation sliding parameter                                       |            | ['rgi_id']                     |

 If a region has in  RGI6 3927 glaciers, then there will be four files going from `*Batch_0_1000.nc` to `*Batch_3000_4000.nc`.
-Note that, there can be less than 1000 glaciers inside, if it is the last Batch.
+Note that, there can be less than 1000 glaciers inside, if it is the last batch.
 If you want to get e.g. the annual runoff of all glaciers from e.g. a specific gcm, ssp and RGI region, you can get it via:
 ```
 import xarray as xr